rendall/icebreakers/QUESTIONS.md

   * What fruit or vegetable represents your mood today?
   * What healthy food tastes just as good to you as unhealthy food?
   * What help could you most use that you haven’t asked for?
-  * What ice cream flavour sums up your personality today?
-  * What ice cream flavour sums up your personality today?
+  * What ice cream flavor sums up your personality today?
   * What is a lesson you feel you learned too late in life?
   * What is one thing we would never guess about you?
   * What is the most used emoji on your phone right now?